Skip to content

 Multi-factor authentication (MFA) is the single highest-impact security control available to remote workers.
 MFA requires a second verification factor — an authenticator app code or hardware security key — beyond the password.
 Even if an attacker obtains an employee's password through phishing or a credential breach database, MFA prevents account access without the second factor.

-Require MFA on every system that supports it: VPN access, email and Microsoft 365 or Google Workspace accounts, cloud storage, financial and payment processing systems, administrative accounts, and the password manager vault itself.
-Use authenticator apps (Microsoft Authenticator, Google Authenticator, Authy) or hardware security keys (YubiKey, Titan Security Key) rather than SMS-based codes.
-SMS MFA is vulnerable to SIM-swapping attacks, where an attacker social engineers a phone carrier into porting the victim's phone number to their control, allowing them to intercept authentication codes in real time.
+Use authenticator apps like Microsoft Authenticator, Google Authenticator, or Authy rather than SMS-based codes.
+SMS MFA is vulnerable to SIM-swapping attacks, where an attacker social engineers a phone carrier into porting the victim's phone number to their control.

 Pair MFA with a company-wide password manager — 1Password Business, Bitwarden Teams, Keeper, or LastPass Business.
 Remote workers access dozens of systems from multiple locations, which creates constant pressure to reuse passwords or write them down.
-A password manager with zero-knowledge encryption provides unique 14-plus-character passwords for every account, secure team password sharing without ever exposing the actual password value, access audit logs, and emergency access procedures for business continuity.
-The combination of a password manager and MFA eliminates the two most common causes of remote work account compromise: password reuse and stolen credentials.

 Incident Response and Compliance for Distributed Teams